opencog/atomspace-dht/README.md

     + Rate-limiting issues leading to missing data.
     + Inability to flush pending output to the network.
     + Assorted desirable enhancements missing.
- * All eight unit tests have been ported over (from the original SQL backend driver tests).
-Currently six of eight pass.
+ * All nine unit tests have been ported over (from the original SQL backend driver tests).
+Currently six of nine pass.
 The tests below (usually) pass.
 Sometimes `ValueSaveUTest` fails because data gets lost; this is due to rate-limiting and/or flush problems in OpenDHT.